yellobyte/ESP32-DevBoards-Getting-Started/debugging/Readme.md

 - by using the well known **Zadig** tool and choosing the device "USB JTAG/serial debug unit (Interface 2)" or
 - by replacing the default driver with the one from the provided  [**zip file**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/debugging/JTAG%20adapter%20driver) (containing the original Espressif driver).
 Unzip the file content into a temporary folder and perform the necessary steps to install the driver.
 Under Windows just start device manager, right click on the device and select "driver update" -> "Search for driver on my PC" and select the just created temp folder.

 After successfully installing the driver view the device properties and check if the driver has been assigned ok.
-On Windows it should look like this:
+As an example, on my Windows PC it looks like this:

 ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/debugging/Installation_WinUSB_for_builtin_JTAG_espressif_driver.jpg)